EventCode-4688/Practical-Splunk-Enterprise-Adm/Lab_Setup/README.md

 # Lab Setup Instruction Guide

 # Docker Setup
 Docker is the preferred setup method if you have enough local resources for the lab.
+If you do not, then Digital Ocean can host the necessary machines and you can skip to that part.

 ## Recommended Host PC specs:
 - RAM: 32 GB Preferred, 16 GB Minimum
 - Storage: 100 GB